Imprint and Legal Information

 12.2 Use for a specific purpose

 The personal data to be entered during applications (e.g. your first name and surname, your E-mail address, country and occupation) will be used by Westerwelle Foundation solely for the purposes of identifying the applicant and ensuring that you are entitled to apply.
-We may also use your personal information to evaluate whether you are a successful candidate for the Westerwelle Young Founders Programme.
+We may also use your personal information to evaluate whether you are a successful candidate.

 We reserve the right to statistically evaluate anonymous datasets.